 When adding a new concrete syntax to a grammar, the editor shows a list of supported natural languages and the user just picks one.
-See Figure 2.
+See Figure 4.
 The name of the new module is filled in automatically based on naming conventions, e.g. FoodsEng if abstract syntax is called Foods and we are adding a translation to English.
 The body of the new concrete syntax can be created by copying and modifying an existing concrete syntax, or by starting with a skeleton based on the abstract syntax.

 The key components of a concrete syntax are linearization types for the categories and linearizations for the functions in the abstract syntax.
-The editor automatically provides correct LHSs for these, since they are determined by the abstract syntax, while the RHSs can be edited freely.
+The editor automatically provides correct left-hand sides for these, since they are determined by the abstract syntax, while the right-hand sides can be edited freely.